Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Related Work

-Our study addresses this gap by deploying a CA in a genuine L3 automated vehicle prototype during monotonous driving.
-The CA was designed to provide a natural, seamless and playful form of interaction.
-This approach enabled us to gain rich insights into how participants experienced the "agent strategy", how useful they perceived it to be, and what changes they would expect for future deployment.
+Our study addresses this gap with one of the first deployments of a fully-functional LLM-powered CA in a genuine L3 automated vehicle prototype during monotonous driving.
+The CA was designed to provide a natural, seamless and playful form of safety-forward interaction.
+This approach enabled us to gain rich insights into how participants experienced the agent strategy, how useful they perceived it to be, and what changes they would expect for future deployment.